Ecuador voters decide future of ex-president Correa - Journal du Cameroun

-Ecuadoreans decide the political fate of former president Rafael Correa Sunday in a referendum called by his successor turned staunched opponent and expected to prevent him from returning to power.
+Ecuadorans went to the polls Sunday to decide the political fate of former president Rafael Correa in a referendum called by his successor turned staunch opponent that is expected to prevent the ex-leader’s return to power.

-Sunday’s referendum, in which Moreno backs the “yes” vote, features seven questions including reintroducing term limits to prevent presidents from running indefinitely.
+Sunday’s referendum, in which Moreno backs the “yes” vote, featured seven questions including reintroducing term limits to prevent presidents from running indefinitely.

 If the current head of state gets his way, Correa will not be able to join the 2021 election race.

+Voting ended late Sunday.
+The National Electoral Council said the ballot “took place normally” with no significant incidents to report.
+It was expected to give preliminary results around 8:00 pm (0100 GMT).

-According to initial polls, the “yes” camp — supported by traditional opposition parties — will win a comfortable majority with between 72 and 84 percent of the vote.
+According to surveys, the “yes” camp — supported by traditional opposition parties — was predicted to win a comfortable majority with between 72 and 84 percent of the vote.

+Moreno, as he voted in the north of the capital Quito, said the result would be “transcendental for the future of the country, so that our children are protected, so that corrupt people do not return to mock us… for the care of the environment, for economic reactivation.”

-Upon entering office last May, Moreno — Correo’s deputy between 2007 and 2013 — transformed into a staunch critic of his predecessor, whom he has called a proponent of “21st century socialism” and accused of leading a corrupt government.
+Upon entering office last May, Moreno — Correa’s deputy between 2007 and 2013 — transformed into a steadfast critic of his predecessor, whom he has called a proponent of “21st century socialism” and accused of leading a corrupt government.

 Far from keeping Correa’s presidential seat warm as expected, Moreno’s calling of the referendum instead spells a clear invitation to enter a post-Correa era.